ye1-oo/UpstageNLP_Team8/README.md

    - Proposed the idea of separating the database and implemented it, which was a big help to the performance scores.
 - README
   - Made and polished overall structure and format
-  - Wrote "Requirements", "Used Models", "Project Detail" part
+  - Wrote "Requirements", "Used Models", "Project Pipeline", "Our Special Methods" part

 2) **Kyeongsook Park (박경숙)**
 - Created a keyword extraction prompt and used keyword subsets for Wikipedia search.